JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1989_07.md

 A traditional view of spiritual service to others holds that one must assure the salvation of their souls.
 We cannot really know the status of another's soul, but we can help those who are troubled to put their faith in God and to seek to do his will.
 We may be able to do this by teaching and explaining.
 More often we will be a friend, a living example, an encouragement to someone in need.
 Even if we live an average life we will have some opportunity to serve others in this way.

 Many opportunities arise for assisting others in their spiritual growth.
 We can help someone grow closer to God.
 We can inspire them to act on their knowledge of God's will.
 We can enlist them in the service of humanity.
-Jesus took it for granted that those to whom he was talking believed in God ([UB 169:4.2](/en/The_Urantia_Book/169#p4_2)), and he used his efforts to encourage people to more fully enter into the divine inheritance that God had prepared for them.
+Jesus took it for granted that those to whom he was talking believed in God (<a id="a75_298"></a>[UB 169:4.2](/en/The_Urantia_Book/169#p4_2)), and he used his efforts to encourage people to more fully enter into the divine inheritance that God had prepared for them.
 This is a large part of our task as well.

 ### Mass And Personal Appeals